shahanakattil/MS-900-Lab-Content/Module-1-Intro-to-Microsoft-365-Admin-Center.md

 ### Task 5: Explore SharePoint

-Microsoft SharePoint helps organizations share and manage content, knowledge, and applications to Empower teamwork, Quickly find information and seamlessly collaborate across the organization.
+Microsoft SharePoint helps organizations share and manage content, knowledge, and applications to Empower teamwork, quickly find information and seamlessly collaborate across the organization.

 1. Open a new browser window and log in to the office365 center at https://www.office.com.

 1. When prompted enter the username and password of the user which you have created in the the Exercise 1 task 1.
-For example Odl_User-DeploymentId.
+For example, Odl_User-<inject key="DeploymentID" enableCopy="false"/>.

 1. In the office365 portal from the  **App launcher** click on **All apps**.
 In the search bar search for **SharePoint**, from **Open context menu** click on **Open in new tab**.
 This will redirect you to the **SharePoint** web page.